At £375 the new Theraface Pro combines 8 beauty gadgets in one. Find out what we and a dermatologist think

 Theraface Pro: what is it?

-Why a massage gun for the face?
-It all started after users reported deploying the Theragun Mini on their faces (not advised, btw) to ease jaw tension, which had shot up significantly during the stress of the pandemic .
-Founder and chiropractor Dr Jason Wersland, who came up with the original Theragun to help him heal from a motorbike crash in 2007, set about creating a gadget to cater specifically for that need, and with a whole lot of extras too.
+It all started after users reported deploying the Theragun Mini, £175, on their faces (not advised, btw) to ease jaw tension.
+This inspired founder and chiropractor Dr Jason Wersland - who came up with the original Theragun to help him heal from a motorbike crash in 2007 - to create a gadget to cater specifically for that need, with a whole lot of extras too.

-The handheld tool comes in black or white, with three differently-shaped percussive attachments to be used on the face with the aim of reducing facial muscle tension and increasing circulation to the skin.
-Then, there's an LED ring that emits red light to work on skin rejuvenation, blue light to help with light acne and infrared light that warms the skin to stimulate the healing process as well as work on wrinkles.
+The Theraface Pro is a handheld tool that comes in black or white, with three differently-shaped percussive attachments to be used on the face, with the aim of reducing muscle tension and increasing circulation to the skin.
+There's also an LED ring that emits red light, to boost skin rejuvenation; blue light to help with light acne; and infrared light that warms the skin to stimulate the healing process, as well as smoothing wrinkles.

-Next, there’s a cleansing brush attachment which you can use with your regular cleanser for a deeper, more effective clean as well as light exfoliation.
-It works in a different way from vibrating cleansing devices such as the Foreo, as it's percussive, using a stamping motion.
+Next, there’s a cleansing brush attachment which you can use with your regular cleanser for a deeper, more effective clean and light exfoliation.
+It works differently to vibrating cleansing devices, such as the Foreo, as by using a percussive, stamping motion.

 The other attachments don't move or shake but have their own unique properties.
-With the basic unit, comes a microcurrent attachment with two conductive heads (plus conductive gel) that uses low-level voltage to stimulate the muscles to make the skin look firmer.
+With the basic unit, comes a microcurrent attachment with two conductive heads (plus conductive gel) that uses low-level voltage to stimulate the muscles, making the skin look firmer.

-If you want the full Swiss army knife of beauty devices, there's the option to add on Hot and Cold Rings, £79 to deliver collagen-stimulating and relaxing heat and depuffing cooling sensations respectively.
+If you want the full Swiss army knife of beauty devices, there's the option to add on Hot and Cold Rings, £79, to deliver collagen-stimulating, relaxing heat and de-puffing cooling sensations.

-Now you're tooled up, you pick the head you want for whatever result or sensation you’re after and it snaps on easily with a magnet.
+Now you're tooled up, you pick the head you want for whatever result or sensation you’re after, which snaps on easily with a magnet.
 The red light and infrared light can be used in conjunction with the percussive attachments (with the exception of the cleansing brush).
-So, with one buy you’re getting quite a few other beauty gadgets in one go, which helps when weighing up the cost.
+So, with one buy you’re getting quite a few other beauty gadgets, which helps when weighing up the cost.

 However, the standout attachment and the part that makes this gadget totally unique and gives it the 'oooh' factor is the percussive therapy element.